Pentax 645D versus Pentax 645Z

 The Pentax 645D and the Pentax 645Z are two professional cameras that were announced, respectively, in March 2010 and April 2014.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a medium format sensor.
 The 645D has a resolution of 39.5 megapixel, whereas the 645Z provides 51.1 MP.

 An illustration of the physical size and weight of the Pentax 645D and the Pentax 645Z is provided in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 645D – represents 100 percent across all the size and weight measures).

 In this particular case, the Pentax 645D and the Pentax 645Z have exactly the same width and height, and, thus, have identically-sized bodies.
-However, the 645Z is slightly heavier (5 percent) than the 645D.
+However, the 645Z is markedly heavier (5 percent) than the 645D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.